 Scope and policy

-The journal publishes editorials, article updates, essays, research papers, clinical report, letters to the Editor and technical notes in the area of nutrition and related sciences.
+The journal publishes editorials, article updates, essays, research papers, clinical report, letters to the Editor and technical notes in the area of nutrition and related The journal publishes editorials, article updates, essays, research papers, clinical reports, letters to the Editor and technical notes in the area of nutrition and related sciences.

-If the Publisher considers it appropriate, the paper is subjected to the evaluation of new experts in the field of study.
+If the Editor considers it appropriate, the article may be subject to evaluation by new experts in the field of study.

-If approved, the paper is published in the next issue which has the capacity for it, which is reported to the principal author.
+If accepted for publication, the paper is published in the next issue with available space, which is reported to the corresponding author.

-If the paper is approved with modifications, it is returned with the directions of the principal reviewers for their correction.
-Once corrected, the publisher will re-introduce it to the initial reviewers.
-If approved, it will be published.
+If the article is accepted with modifications, it is returned to author(s) with the reviewer comments for correction.
+Once corrected, the Editor will re-send it to the initial reviewers.
+If the paper is accepted, it will be published.

-If the paper is returned, it comes back to the principal author with comments from reviewers.
+If the article is not accepted for publication, it will be sent back to the corresponding author with reviewer comments.

 Form and preparation of manuscripts

 Guidelines for the preparation of manuscripts